Xamariners/Full-Stack-Developer-Course/CAPSTONE 01 - Software Development Fundamentals/README.md

 Course:- Course will have :-<br>
 --Course name:- This is compulsory field.<br>

---Students :- Students will have following details.<br>
+Students :- Students will have following details.<br>
 --Student name :- Name of student.This is compulsory.<br>
 --Course name :- This is referred from the course.<br>
 --Grade :- Grade of Student.
 Passed , Failed and Excelled.<br>